On numerical approaches to the analysis of topology of the phase space for dynamical integrability: Generalization of the method of sections via the KAM theory

 \textbf{Generalization of the method of sections.} It is clear that the same approach is not limited to the above example.
-We can apply it to any family of systems with arbitrary number of parameters the phase space of which can be uniformely reduced to the $4$-dimensional.
-One needs to choose a domain $D$ in the parameter space, apply the method of sections to a sufficient number of pseudo-random initial points for all values of parameters from a rather dense set in $D$ and compute the estimation of the probability to start with an invariant torus its preserving the topology.
+We can apply it to any family of systems with arbitrary number of parameters the phase space of which can be uniformly reduced to the $4$-dimensional one.
+One needs to choose a domain $D$ in the parameter space, apply the method of sections to a sufficient number of pseudo-random initial points for all values of parameters from a rather dense set in $D$ and compute the estimation of the probability to start from an invariant torus preserving its topology.
 The subdomains of $D$ corresponding to maxima of the obtained distribution are the candidates for integrability.